ot4i/CP4I-OSSM/Readme.md

 ## Cluster set-up

-Provision Cloud Pak for Integration 2020.3 on OpenShift Container Platform 4.4 or 4.5: https://www.ibm.com/support/knowledgecenter/SSGT7J_20.3/install/sysreqs.html.
+Provision Cloud Pak for Integration 2020.3 on OpenShift Container Platform 4.4 or 4.5: https://www.ibm.com/support/knowledgecenter/SSGT7J_20.3/install/install.html.

+To enable test cases 2 and 4 below, make sure that the Operations Dashboard is also deployed: https://www.ibm.com/support/knowledgecenter/SSGT7J_20.3/install/install_operations_dashboard.html

 ***Note:*** The instructions in this repo specifically refer to these versions of the CP4I and OCP.

 ## Service Mesh set-up